-Edwin was appointed Standing Counsel to the Rent Assessment Panel in 2000, was Chambers UK Bar Awards Real Estate Junior of the Year in 2005, was appointed Queen’s Counsel in 2006, and was nominated for the Chambers UK Bar Awards Real Estate Silk of the Year in 2012 and 2013 and was Chambers UK Bar Awards Real Estate Silk of the Year in 2018.
+Edwin was appointed Standing Counsel to the Rent Assessment Panel in 2000, was Chambers UK Bar Awards Real Estate Junior of the Year in 2005, was appointed Queen’s Counsel in 2006, was nominated for the Chambers UK Bar Awards Real Estate Silk of the Year in 2012 and 2013 and was Chambers UK Bar Awards Real Estate Silk of the Year in 2018.

 Edwin appears regularly in Courts and Tribunals at all levels.
-His most recent success at the highest level has come in the Supreme Court in Hosebay.
+He was successful in the Supreme Court in Hosebay.
 This followed consecutive successes in four House of Lords cases Shalson, Boss Holdings, 26 Cadogan Square and Atlantic Telecasters.
 With these five victories Edwin has never lost a case at the highest level.
 More recently Edwin has been successful in First Tower, a key decision of the Court of Appeal on exclusion clauses in misrepresentation claims, and in Car Park Services Limited, a decision of the Court of Appeal of Northern Ireland, which has major implications for the distinction between a lease and a licence.

 Edwin’s practice is in property, chancery and commercial litigation and advisory work.
 His experience includes property disputes (including all aspects of landlord and tenant, leasehold enfranchisement, break clauses, development contracts, conveyancing, mortgages, easements, restrictive covenants, noise nuisance, rights of light and mineral rights), professional negligence (solicitors, surveyors, valuers, architects, other construction professionals, accountants and insurance brokers), and general commercial and chancery work including trusts disputes, insolvency, development and other commercial contracts, building and construction work, insurance work and competition law.